livegnik/2way-poc-design/01-protocol/04-cryptography.md

 Node to node packages are cryptographically protected at the package level.

-A node to node package that crosses the node trust boundary must include:
+A node to node package that crosses the node trust boundary defined by [08-network-transport-requirements.md](08-network-transport-requirements.md) must include:

 - A signature over the package content.
 - Sender identification sufficient for the receiver to select the correct public key from local state.